gantFDT/gant-design-2/docs/docs/api.en-US.md

 # API Standards

-This is ahooks API specification document.
+This is tantds API specification document.

 ## Return value